developersunesis/BetGameTest/ReadMe.md

 - Load the dependencies `./gradlew clean`
 - Run the application `./gradlew bootRun`

-The application runs on port `:8080` therefore, you can access its user interface on http://localhost:8080
+The application runs on port `:8080` therefore, you can access its user interface locally on http://localhost:8080

 ## Testing